-Critics of the merger have identified ways the proposed merger could harm banking consumers by increasing the cost of credit, increasing fees, and reducing the interest paid to depositors.
-70 There is, however, little evidence the merger poses potential antitrust harm to depositors.
+Critics of the merger have identified ways the proposed merger could harm banking consumers by increasing the cost of credit, increasing fees, and reducing the interest paid to depositors.71 There is, however, little evidence the merger poses potential antitrust harm to depositors.
 Of note:

-- Capital One is currently the ninth-largest bank in the United States by total assets, while Discover is the 27th largest.71 The combined bank will have total assets of just under \$630 billion, making it the sixth-largest by assets.
-This would still represent only 3.1% of domestic assets held by the largest commercial banks in the United States, and leave the combined entity less than one-quarter the size of the largest bank, JPMorgan Chase.72 - Similarly, the combined companies account for less than 3% of total bank deposits.73
+- Capital One is currently the ninth-largest bank in the United States by total assets, while Discover is the 27th largest.72 The combined bank will have total assets of under \$630 billion, making it the sixth-largest.
+This would still represent only 3.1% of domestic assets held by the largest commercial banks in the United States, and leave the combined entity less than one-quarter the size of the largest bank, JPMorgan Chase.73 - Similarly, the combined companies account for less than 3% of total bank deposits.74 - Because Discover has no branches, the merger would have little to no effect on the total number of bank branches in the United States.
+Indeed, it would arguably increase access to Capital One bank branches (and cafes) for Discover's customers.